How to improve construction efficiency with new technology and clever processes

-Google can be a difficult tool to master, but we do know that having quality ‘backlinks’ from other sites to yours pushes your site up the search result rankings.
+Google can be a mysterious beast, but we know having quality ‘backlinks’ from other sites to yours improves your site’s search result rankings.
 Improve your site’s backlinks by:

-- Making sure your listings are up-to-date with industry bodies and associations
+- Ensure your listings are up-to-date with industry bodies

 - Be listed on trustworthy online directories

-- If you have partnerships, make sure your partners’ websites link back to yours
+- If you have partnerships, ensure your partners’ websites link back to yours

-3. Talk to a web agency about search engine optimisation (SEO)
+3. Talk to a web agency about search engine optimization (SEO)

-Digital marketing involves a range of elements that work together to make your site seen.
-If you’re not sure your SEO is up to scratch, ask a marketing agency to check for things like:
+Digital marketing involves elements that work together to make your site visible.
+If you are unsure about your SEO, ask a marketing agency to check for things like:

-- Keyword performance: how well the phrases on your site match the phrases your customers are typing in the search box
+- Keyword performance: how well the phrases on your site match the words your customers are searching

-- Copy and conversion rates: is the copy on your website converting your readers into customers?
+- Copy and conversion rates: is the copy on your website converting readers into customers?

-- Content marketing: keeping your online content fresh, relevant and up-to-date
+- Content marketing: keeping your online content fresh and relevant

 - Social media: improving engagement (likes, comments and shares)

-BONUS TIP: For the more web-savvy among us, try logging in to your Google Analytics account and checking out the numbers.
-Is there room for improvement?
-If you don’t have an analytics account, you can set one up for free online to measure your website’s performance.
+BONUS TIP: For the more web-savvy, log into your Google Analytics account and check the stats.
+If you do not have an analytics account, set one up for free to measure your website’s performance.